neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Description

-Reads the raw value in smart contract storage.
+Reads the raw value in the smart contract storage.

 ##### Parameters

-1. `params: object` - an object with following members:
+`params: object` - an object with the following parameters:

 - `scriptHash: string` - script hash of the smart contract to invoke a read on
 - `key: string` - key of the storage value to retrieve from the contract (base64-encoded)
 - `network?: string` - network to submit this request to.
-If omitted, will default to network the provider is currently set to
+If omitted, the default network set to the provider is used

 ##### Returns